FREE NZ DELIVERY ON ORDERS OVER $70

 • Protein-rich diet: Ensure your diet includes plenty of protein to support muscle health.

-• Supplementation: Discuss with your healthcare provider the potential benefits of taking vitamin and magnesium supplements as well as multivitamins
+• Supplementation: Discuss with your healthcare provider the potential benefits of taking Vitamin D and magnesium supplements, or a multivitamin, if appropriate.

 4. Frequent illnesses